andruschak/openai-gym-retro/README.md

     main()

 ```

+### replaying
+If the record variable is set, we will save a zipped bk2 playback file (SuperMarioBros-Nes-Level1-1-000000.bk2).
+You can replay this recording using the included watch.py (python3 watch.py --vid SuperMarioBros-Nes-Level1-1-000000.bk2).

+***

+# part x. throwing some machine learning into the mix with NEAT

+Now that we have our environment working as expected, its time to add in the machine learning component.

 ### NEAT config
 The NEAT configuration file defines the evolutionary process for our bot.
 It uses old school windows INI file style which is very easy to follow.
 I have tried to format and comment the file to make it easier to understand.
 You can read about it in much more detail on the official [NEAT config](https://neat-python.readthedocs.io/en/latest/config_file.html) file documentation.